Who We Are and What We Do

 Both diving and non-diving volunteers are equally as important to us.
 So if you would like to take a proactive step towards protecting our seas, please join our group

-Nat P, Project Coordinator/Diver
+Nat P, Project Manager, Treasurer, Skipper & Diver

 I fell in love with Cornwall while coming here on dive holidays and finally relocated in March 2017.
 I support Fathoms Free by doing work behind the scenes, and taking part in dives, beach cleans and awareness events.
 I feel extremely fortunate to work with such a fantastic, inspirational bunch who share my passion for marine conservation.

 As someone who has been a qualified diver and dive boat skipper for close to 25 years and all of that in Cornwall, I have seen the impact that marine pollution has on the ecosystem.
 My particular interest is the recovery of ghost fishing gear in the shape of nets, pots and angling gear which would otherwise continue to catch and kill marine life with no chance of being recovered.

 Luke B, Diver